typescript-course/typescript-from-scratch-workshop/lesson-07-initialize-streak/LESSON.md

 - Use this library for mocking `localStorage`: https://github.com/jsdom/jsdom
 - If you get stuck, ask for help

+NOTE: you might be wondering why we're not using `localStorage` yet in this lesson.
+Don't worry!
+We'll make use of it later.
+This just lays the groundwork for that.

 ### Solution

 Here is what mine looks like: https://gist.github.com/jsjoeio/5ca8f8cc8b3135b95daba0d8f5869083